If you know of additional university policies on the use of preprints in hiring and promotion, please contact us.

 A “preprints” category in the online faculty achievements database was announced in an email to faculty.

 Wow.
 UCD official merit/promotion system now including space for preprints!
 Sweet! pic.twitter.com/9OBCvMNfQN

 — Jeffrey Ross-Ibarra (@jrossibarra) January 26, 2018

 Under “Tenure Eligible Track:” Candidate should submit “5-7 recent representative papers, preprints or articles in press”

 Journal license negotiation

-University of California Academic Senate University Committee on Library and Scholarly Communication
+University of California Academic Senate University Committee on Library and Scholarly Communication (USA)

 On April 13, 2018, The University of California Academic Senate University Committee on Library and Scholarly Communication (UCOLASC) endorsed 18 principles that should be taken into account when the University of California negotiates with publishers for journal licenses.
 Number two is:

 “No restrictions on preprints.
 Our authors shall have the right to submit for publication work they have previously made available as preprints.”